poissonconsulting/flobr/README.md

 `flobr` is an R package to convert a file to and from a flob.

-A flob is a serialized blob of a file, which was read into binary in integer-mode as little endian, that also includes the extension of the original file.
+A flob is a file that was read into binary in integer-mode as little endian, saved as the single element of a named list (where the name is the extension of the original file) and then serialized before being coerced into a blob.

+Flobs are useful for saving files in databases.

 ## Utilisation